 Hilton Palm Jumeirah

 Featuring 608 guest rooms and suites, Hilton Dubai Palm Jumeirah sits pretty on the western side of the trunk, facing onto Palm West Beach.
 When it comes to restaurants, the hotel has taken some of the city’s best-loved concepts and put their own twist on them.
-Factory by McGettigan’s, CLAW BBQ and Trader Vic’s are now open, while Barfly by Buddha Bar and Zing Beach are coming soon.
+Now open are Factory by McGettigan’s, CLAW BBQ, Trader Vic’s and Barfly by Buddha Bar, with a new beach club called Zing Beach are coming soon.
 Elsewhere in the hotel, guests will enjoy full use of the facilities, including one of the longest pools in Dubai, a state-of-the-art fitness centre and the award-winning eforea Spa.
 For the little one’s there’s also Pirates Kids Club, which has an indoor and outdoor area, plus a dedicated kid’s pool.

 FIVE Palm Jumeirah

 FIVE Palm Jumeirah has become the poster hotel for epic partying in Dubai, from its live DJ sets at Beach by FIVE, to rooftop soirees at The Penthouse’s glass-lined pool.
 But there’s much more to this hotel than parties and music: the culinary array is excellent: Maiden Shanghai should be visited both for its roster of ladies’ nights and brunches as well as its elevated Chinese cuisine; while we love the pretty interiors and tasty bowls of pasta at Italian restaurant, Cinque.
 A collection of swimming pools, state-of-the-art gym and luxe spa all add to the appeal of this all-encompassing resort.